shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 ```

 ## Truncated Normal model for better fit
-The posterior predictive is a useful diagnostic as it 'reverse engineers' data based on the specified model.
-Checking this generated data against our original dataset is a very useful tool to assess the suitablity of a model.
+The posterior predictive is a useful diagnostic as it _reverse-engineers_ data from the specified model.
+Checking this generated data against our original data is a very useful tool to assess the suitablity of a model.

 The normal model approximation for the Karori is seen in the LHS figure below.
 The RHS shows the raw accessibility values for Karori.
 It's quite clear that the Normal approximation fails because it generates negative accessibilities.

 ![](../images/2019-03-12-Modelling-accessibility-by-suburb/output_51_0.png)

 A truncated Normal distribution can easily address this issue.
-Implementing this variation in Stan is easy - we just need to specify the appropriate bounds for the Normal distribution: lower, upper or both.
+Implementing the truncated Normal model variation in Stan is easy - we just need to specify the appropriate bounds for the Normal distribution: lower, upper or both.
 The only aspect that needed some research was generating posterior predictive samples.
 But helpfully others have encountered this before and there was a [useful discourse in the Stan forums](https://discourse.mc-stan.org/t/rng-for-truncated-distributions/3122/9).

 The figure below shows the posterior predictive samples generated from a Normal and truncated Normal distribution respectively.
 The truncated Normal can be judged a good fit as it matches the distinctive features of the accessibility data.